linkorb/buckaroo/README.md

 * run `php example.php`

 This will connect to Buckaroo, and send a test transaction.
-The response of the request will be displayed using var_dump
+The response of the request will be displayed using var_dump().

 ## Contributing